At the Site Handling and Storage

 Areas not normally washed by rain need regular cleaning with water.
 These areas include the underside of carports and verandahs, soffits, wall cladding under eaves and the underside of eaves gutters.
 Washing should be done with clean water at least every six months or more frequently in coastal environments and areas with high levels of industrial fallout.

-Maintenance must be frequent enough to ensure that accumulation of pollutants, salts, dust and other materials is minimised.
+Maintenance must be frequent enough to ensure that accumulation of pollutants, salts, dust and other materials are minimised.

 It is essential that special care is taken in cleaning bends, joints and formed parts of all products in unwashed areas.
 Night-time condensation combined with dust,